 Please note: This is the first post of a three part series that focuses on how your SaaS metrics tie into onboarding customers, company growth, and generating the recurring revenue needed to not only stay afloat, but thrive in the booming SaaS industry.

 If you’ve ever spoken with the Price Intelligently team, you know that we always tell you, “your customers don’t care about your costs, so don’t price based on them.”
 This is 100% true, but that doesn’t mean you shouldn’t understand your costs, particularly your customer acquisition cost (CAC).
 Understanding CAC is absolutely critical to picking the right customer and completing the other side of the pricing equation to maximize revenue.
 After all, you wouldn’t want to sell to a customer who’s willing to pay a lot, but costs just as much to acquire.
-On the flipside you don’t want to acquire a customer who’s cheap, but willing to pay nothing.
+On the flipside you don’t want to acquire a new customer who’s cheap, but willing to pay nothing.